How to get Schengen travel health insurance for Bulgaria

 Who needs a Schengen visa to enter Bulgaria?

-- How much the Schengen visa costs;
+How much does a Schengen visa for Bulgaria cost?

 Is travel insurance mandatory for Bulgaria?

 And the answer to that, in turn, depends on your Schengen visa situation — as discussed above.
+Because - again- millions of travelers worldwide need to apply for a Bulgarian Schengen visa.

 Technically, no — travel insurance isn't mandatory in Bulgaria if you don't require a Schengen visa.
 Still, unexpected situations can arise anywhere, and prioritizing your well-being is key.

-So whether you’re exploring ancient ruins like the Rose Valley or the Thracian tombs or simply indulging in some delicious Bulgarian cuisine and Rakia (i.e., a strong local spirit) — there's, unfortunately, always a chance of needing medical attention and/or support.
+So whether you’re exploring ancient ruins like the Rose Valley or the Thracian tombs or simply indulging in some delicious Bulgarian cuisine and Rakia (i.e., a strong local spirit), there's, unfortunately, always a chance of needing medical attention and/or support.

 Having the proper travel insurance, meanwhile, ensures you're looked after 24/7 — from sightseeing in Sofia to relaxing on the sunny Black Sea coast to everything in between.